Drake Law School is committed to providing the technologies and resources you need to succeed.

 Student groups, organizations, and journals are provided space on the University's file storage.
 This facilitates eased sharing and collaboration among peers.

 Storage for individual students is available through Microsoft OneDrive.
 Students can store up to 5 Terabytes of data, accessible anywhere on or off campus.

 OneDrive is available on PC, Mac, and mobile devices.
 OneDrive storage is accessible through a web-browser by logging into Drake Webmail, selecting the ‘waffle’ icon and then OneDrive.

 OneDrive apps can be downloaded through the App Store/Google Play Store, as well as PC apps from https://onedrive.live.com

-Students who plan to use laptops for taking exams or want to join the campus wireless network must have a modern Windows or Macintosh computer.
+Students who plan to use laptops for taking exams or want to join the campus wireless network must have a modern Windows or Macintosh computer with a webcam.